Skip to content

 When reconstructing settings from events, _apply_event merges each event's changes:

 The validate_python call handles nested dict-to-dataclass conversion, enum parsing, and type coercion automatically.
-See Pydantic Dataclasses for details.
+See Domain Dataclasses for details.

 Settings reconstruction